andrewabest/andrewbestdotcom/content/posts/the-surprising-truth-behind-good-mentoring.md

 At the start I wasn't very good at it.
 I had a lot of assumptions as to what I needed to do, what was important.

-As Jake from Adventure Time says: Sucking at something is the first step toward being kinda good at something.
+As Jake from Adventure Time says: _Suckin at something is the first step toward being kinda good at something_.
 So I sucked.

 And over time, through trial and error, many of my assumptions were invalidated, and I learned what good actually looked like.